slbailey/Retrovue/docs/domain/Collection.md

 4. **Asset Registration**: For each collection (or episode for TV shows), RetroVue registers individual assets
 5. **Asset Enrichment**: Registered assets progress through the lifecycle state machine

+### Bulk vs Surgical Operations

+**Bulk Operations** (Source-level):

+- `retrovue source ingest "My Plex Server"` - Processes ALL enabled collections in a source
+- Used for scheduled/sanctioned sync operations
+- Requires collections to be `sync_enabled=true` AND ingestible

+**Surgical Operations** (Collection-level):

+- `retrovue collection ingest "TV Shows" --title "The Simpsons" --season 1` - Processes specific content
+- Used for manual/targeted operations
+- Can run even if collection is not `sync_enabled=true`
+- Supports hierarchical narrowing: collection → title → season → episode

 ### State Progression

 Assets progress through states as they are processed: